itanivalkyrie/SushiDL/README.md

 ### Introduction

-SushiDL is a Python script for automatically downloading manga volumes from SushiScan.
+SushiDL is a Python script for automatically downloading manga volumes from SushiScan.net.

 Based on [SushiScan-DLer](http://github.com/zyioump/SushiScan-DLer).